- Ole Miss School of Business

 Dr. Rich Gentry

-Richard J. Gentry is the Mac Elliott Chair of Entrepreneurship and Associate Professor of Management in the Management Department at the University of Mississippi.
+Richard J. Gentry is the Founders Chair of Entrepreneurship, Professor of Management and Co-Director of the Center for Innovation and Entrepreneurship at the University of Mississippi.
 Rich earned his Ph.D. from the University of Florida in 2006, focusing on corporate strategy and entrepreneurship.
 Rich also holds an MBA and a bachelor’s degree in Industrial Engineering (With honors) from the University of Florida.
 Before abandoning industry, he worked for Ford Motor Corporation and Asea Brown Boveri in manufacturing roles.